Wheeler Yuta: Blackpool Combat Club (2022–2024)

 On January 18, 2023 Yuta made his first title defense against Hagane Shinno at The Jay Briscoe Celebration of Life.
 Following the start of ROH programming on Honor Club, Yuta successfully defended the title against Timothy Thatcher.
 After the match, Yuta called out the NJPW LA Dojo, causing dojo graduate Clark Connors to confront Yuta seeking a title shot, which Yuta granted.
 The following week, Yuta defeated Connors to retain the Pure title.
 Post-match Yuta called out LA Dojo trainer, Katsuyori Shibata.
 On the March 8, episode of Dynamite, after his Blackpool Combat Club teammates Moxley and Claudio Castagnoli defeated The Dark Order members John Silver and Alex Reynolds, Yuta joined them in beating down "Hangman" Adam Page, turning heel.
 On March 30, after successfully retaining the title against Leon Ruffin, Yuta was confronted by Shibata, setting up their title match the following day at Supercard of Honor.
 At the event, Yuta lost the Pure Championship to Shibata, ending his second reign at 111 days.
 At Double or Nothing, the Blackpool Combat Club defeated The Elite (Kenny Omega, Page, Matt Jackson, and Nick Jackson) in an Anarchy in the Arena match after Yuta pinned its leader Omega.
 At the Forbidden Door event on June 25, Yuta, Moxley and Castagnoli teamed with Konosuke Takeshita and Shota Umino to take on Page, The Young Bucks, Eddie Kingston and Tomohiro Ishii in a ten-man tag team match, but were defeated.
 On July 19 at Blood and Guts, the Blackpool Combat Club, Takeshita, and Pac were defeated by The Elite in a Blood and Guts match.
 On August 27 at All In, the Blackpool Combat Club along with Santana and Ortiz were defeated by Best Friends, Eddie Kingston, and Penta El Zero Miedo in a Stadium Stampede match.
-On the November 25 episode of AEW Rampage, Yuta defeated Katsuyori Shibata to win the ROH Pure Championship for a record-setting third time.
+On October 1 at WrestleDream Yuta turned face after losing to Ricky Starks.
+On the November 25 episode of AEW Rampage, Yuta defeated Katsuyori Shibata to win the ROH Pure Championship for a record-setting third time reverting back to a heel in the process.
 Yuta retained the title against Tom Lawlor at Final Battle.